chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 @ul[](false)
 - Browse to the c:/installers folder
-- Double click the 1Password installer
+- Double click the MalwareBytes installer
 - It will fail with an error, i.e. not enough permissions
 @ulend
 @snapend